Chargeback Fraud: What Is It and How Can You Prevent It?

 Following these guides will help you prevent any chargebacks from customers.
 The key is prevention, and this way, you can easily identify the frauds hiding behind the chargebacks.

-Chargeback fraud is one problem businesses should try as much as possible to avoid.
+Chargeback fraud, as well as refund fraud, is one problem businesses should try as much as possible to avoid.
 If you don’t have the best business practices, you leave your business vulnerable to fraudulent attacks.
 In the past, most businesses counted chargeback frauds as a loss for the merchant.
 However, today businesses can fight these frauds if they take all necessary precautions.
-Before you can successfully fight chargeback fraud, you must ensure your business is compliant and does not have a record of high chargeback rates.
+Before you can successfully fight chargeback fraud, you must ensure your business has obtained PCI compliance certification and does not have a record of high chargeback rates.
 The consequence of a high-rate chargeback will affect the merchant’s ability to defend or combat any fraudulent chargeback.

 It is important that you get pre-authorisation from the customer to prevent friendly fraud or criminal fraud.
 When you get full authorisation from the cardholder when processing their order, it will be easier to defend any false refund claim from the customer.